The Story of Speculative City

 Speculative City is a magazine that began merely as play.
 Last year, when talking with friends, I found myself frequently mixing the world building of literature into discussions on contemporary politics and social phenomena.
-This happened most with my friend Ande, a linguist and black American.
+This happened most with my friend Andre, a linguist and Black American.
 We would recount to each other our experiences of moving in the world as people of color.
 I would then connect an experience to a character or situation in a recent story I had read; I wanted to envision new social structures or worlds.

 One Saturday, while chatting at the local donut shop, we then both shouted, “a magazine!”
 How best to explore the world, people, and language but through words and writing?